leematos/circus/docs/source/index.rst

 It shares some of the goals of `Supervisord <http://supervisord.org>`_, `BluePill <https://github.com/arya/bluepill>`_ and `Daemontools <http://cr.yp.to/daemontools.html>`_.
-If you are curious about what Circus brings compared to other projects, read :ref:`why`.
+If you are curious about what benefits Circus has compared to other projects, read :ref:`why`.

 Circus is designed using `ZeroMQ <http://www.zeromq.org/>`_.
 See :ref:`design` for more details.